Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 389,617 people, 153,140 houses or apartments, and a median cost of homes of $209,262, New Orleans real estate is some of the most expensive in Louisiana, although New Orleans home values aren't among America's most expensive.
+With a population of 391,006, 154,036 total housing units (homes and apartments), and a median house value of $241,649, New Orleans real estate is some of the most expensive in Louisiana, although New Orleans home values aren't among America's most expensive.

 People in New Orleans primarily live in small (one, two or no bedroom) single-family detached homes.
 New Orleans has a mixture of owner-occupied and renter-occupied housing.